d0tTino/docs-/docs/ai-research/context-windows-appendix.md

 ## B. Evaluation templates

 The following test patterns can be adapted for benchmarking long-context models.
+See the [Context Windows Deep Dive](context-windows-deep-dive.md) for a detailed discussion of evaluation methodology.

 ### B.1 Needle in a haystack